BrentGrammer/coding-agent-sandbox/README.md

 Small Task (Adding a single function): ~$0.01
 Heavy Coding Session (1 hour of active back-and-forth): ~$0.25 to $0.75 Full Repo Analysis: If Aider reads 50 large files at once, you might spend $0.50 just on the initial "read."
-3. How to Connect Aider to Bedrock
-Aider uses the litellm library under the hood to talk to AWS.
+3. How to Connect Aider to BedrockAider uses the litellm library under the hood to talk to AWS.
 Once you have your IAM keys, run these commands in your terminal:
 Set your credentials:

 ```shell